Skip to Top Navigation Skip to Content Skip to Footer

 I am a native Mainer, but I lived for many years in the Maritime provinces of Canada.
 I have spent time overseas, teaching English in Japan, and I have a whole host of quirky interests and hobbies.

-Taryn CarsonTaryn Carson, Director of Academic Services
+Taryn Carson, Director of Academic Services

-My name is Taryn Carson.
+Taryn CarsonMy name is Taryn Carson.
 I am the Director of Academic Services in the Center for Student Success.
 I oversee the advising of Undeclared and conditionally admitted students, and I coordinate the Husson Experience course.
 Our staff works to support students in all aspects of their academics.
 I have a Master's Degree in Peace and Development Studies from the University of Limerick and a Master's Degree in Applied Linguistics and English Language Teaching from the University of Nottingham.
 Though I’m a native of Minnesota, I spent nearly a decade living, working, and traveling in Asia and the Middle East.
 My family and I moved to Maine in 2014.

-elizabethatkinson.jpgLiz Atkinson, Director of Accessibility Services
+Liz Atkinson, Director of Accessibility Services

-As the Director of Accessibility Services at Husson, I work in the Center for Student Success with students and faculty to promote accessibility across campus for students with disabilities, barriers to learning, and students who require additional support during their educational journey.
+elizabethatkinson.jpgAs the Director of Accessibility Services at Husson, I work in the Center for Student Success with students and faculty to promote accessibility across campus for students with disabilities, barriers to learning, and students who require additional support during their educational journey.
 Through a social justice lens, I work toward promoting access and inclusivity in and out of the classroom.
 I found my way back to my home state after earning a Master’s degree in Education from Penn State’s Rehabilitation Counseling program and a Bachelor’s in Psychology and Women’s Studies from William Smith College in Geneva, NY.
 Outside of Husson, I enjoy the outdoors, cooking, and creating stained glass art.

 Meghann Peterson, Assistant Director of Academic Services

-My name is Meghann Peterson and I am the Assistant Director of Academic Services.
+Meghann-Peterson-DSC5918-2017.jpgMy name is Meghann Peterson and I am the Assistant Director of Academic Services.
 I work with undeclared and conditionally admitted students and students on academic sanctions.
 I also help to oversee the Tutor Center.
 I love my job and have a passion for supporting students and helping them to reach their goals.
 When I am not in my office I enjoy being outdoors, reading, and hanging out with my dog Jayne.
-I also spend a lot of time on hobbies I am passionate about but am definitely a novice at, including gardening, baking, and interior design
+I also spend a lot of time on hobbies I am passionate about but am definitely a novice at, including gardening, baking, and interior design.

 Hale Roileacháin, Student Success Advisor

-As a Student Success Advisor, I assist students with exploring their interests as well as declaring or changing their major.
-Along with advising I also teach sections of Husson Experience.
-I love having the opportunity to support students and help them reach their goals.
-I was raised in the Bangor area and graduated with my Bachelor’s from the University of Maine at Augusta before completing my Master's of Student Affairs and Higher Education at the University of Maine.
-In my previous role, I worked in the Office of International Programs at the University of Maine while completing my Master of Global Policy.
-When I’m off campus I enjoy spending time with my dog (Tsarina), volunteering as an English language tutor, and visiting other countries.
+HaleyBrown3KB.jpgAs a Student Success Advisor, I assist students with exploring their interests as well as declaring or changing their major.
+I also serve as the International Student Advisor, a Designated School Official, and a Husson Experience Instructor.
+I graduated with my Bachelor’s from the University of Maine at Augusta as a first-generation student before completing my Master's in Student Affairs and Higher Education at the University of Maine.
+I also hold a Master's in Global Policy and Peace and Reconciliation from the University of Maine.
+When I’m off campus I enjoy spending time with my pets and visiting other countries.

-Rob Cannella, Student Success AdvisorRob Cannella
+Rob Cannella, Student Success Advisor

-As a Student Success Advisor, I work with graduate and professional students in the Occupational Therapy, Physical Therapy, and Pharmacy programs.
+Rob CannellaAs a Student Success Advisor, I work with graduate and professional students in the Occupational Therapy and Physical Therapy programs.
 I also help coordinate graduate tutoring and teach the Husson Experience course.
 Before coming to Husson, I worked as a writing center director, tutoring center director, and English instructor.
 I have a Bachelor of Arts in Communication from Merrimack College and a Master of Arts in English from New Mexico State University.
 When I’m not working, I like to read, play video games, and spend time with my animals.